-The round church of San Benedetto is on a street that crosses Via Guelfa.
-This church contains an interesting wooden statue known as ‘Cristo alla Colonna’.
-There are several characteristic medieval houses opposite.
-Other medieval houses can be seen in Via Jannelli and these have the particular characteristic of having wooden beams throughout their upper floors.
-Via Roma probably follows the ancient Decumano street that was laid by the Romans when they settled the area.
-This road, which ends at the Santa Maria Gate, is home to Palazzo Cinaglia with its characteristic ‘Porta del Morto’ (literally ‘Dead Man’s Gate’) and the Baroque church of San Filippo (1690 – 1728).
-This church contains a ‘Madonna and Child with the Saints’ (1739 – 1743) by Piazzetta.
+The central-plan Church of San Benedetto is on the street that crosses via Guelfa.
+This church conserves an interesting wooden statue known as “Cristo alla Colonna” and stands opposite several characteristic medieval houses.
+Other similar homes can be seen in via Jannelli, which have typical wooden beams throughout their upper floors.
+Via Roma likely follows the ancient decumanus that was laid when the Romans settled the area.
+This road, which ends at Porta Santa Maria, is where you find Palazzo Cinaglia, with its distinguishing “Dead Man’s Gate”and the Baroque Church of San Filippo (1690 – 1728), home to a Madonna and Child in Glory with Saints by Piazzetta (1739 – 1743).